Program Guidelines Updated June 9, 2022!

 - Shawnee Tribal citizens, age 4 years or older must be enrolled in a State certified Head Start program or Pre-K through 12th grade.

 - The household gross income that the student lives in will determine award amount.

 - Student location or dual citizenship status will not be used to determine applicant eligibility.
 All program assistance will be awarded as funding is available.
 Incomplete applications are not guaranteed consideration.

 Program Overview & Eligible Expenses:

-- The Tribe will assist qualified students with up to $400 for clothing and shoes.
+- The Tribe will assist all qualifying citizen students with an amount between $100-$400 for clothing and shoes.